• Skip to primary navigation

 child pretending lion

 One part of the museum has a tall giraffe that you can walk underneath.
-My kids adore this giraffe, and love to race around it.
-But it’s super hard to get a good picture of them: the room is pretty dark, and there’s no good angle to get a super tall giraffe in the picture with your super short kids.
+My kids adore this giraffe and love to race around it.
+But it's super hard to get a good picture of them: the room is pretty dark, and there's no good angle to get a super tall giraffe in the picture with your super short kids.
 Kind of frustrating.
-Which brings me to my main thought:

-The pictures you see displayed in someone’s home, on pinterest, or on blogs (even mine!) are usually the best of the best.
 As a blogger myself, I assure you that for every awesome picture you see, there are at least 10 other just-ok pictures.
 And probably 10 more total flops that are blurry, have strange facial expressions, or fingers in front of the flash.

-That’s not to say that you can’t improve your photography skills and take better pictures.
-You can absolutely learn and get better and better: but not every picture has to cute enough, sharp enough, or perfectly styled in an clean house.
-These are your memories, and life is not clean and prepped and perfect coiffed 24/7.
-We take picture in situations that are not ideal because we don’t live in a pristine, well-lit bubble.
-But those pictures are still what happened, and there is joy and curiosity and childhood captured in those imperfect pictures.
+That's not to say that you can't improve your photography skills and take better pictures.
+You can absolutely learn to get better and better, but not every picture has to cute enough, sharp enough, or perfectly styled in a totally clean house.
+These are your memories, and life is not clean, prepped, and perfect 24/7.

 kids playing under giraffe